 (1) The CEO may ban a person from visiting a lock-up or court custody centre for up to 3 months if, in the opinion of the CEO, the person’s presence at that place is likely to adversely affect the security, good order or management of that place.

 (2) There is no limit on the number of times a person can be banned.

-34. Right of entry of certain judicial officers to lock-ups and court custody centres
+34. Judicial officers’ right of entry to lock-ups and court custody centres

 (1) In this section —

 judicial officer means —